 The carrying amounts of Applied's financial instruments, including cash and cash equivalents, accounts receivable, notes payable - short term, and accounts payable and accrued expenses, approximate fair value due to their short maturities.
-At October 29, 2017, the carrying amount of long-term debt was \$5.3 billion, and the estimated fair value was \$5.8 billion.
-At October 30, 2016, the carrying amount of long-term debt was \$3.1 billion, and the estimated fair value was \$3.5 billion.
+At October 28, 2018, the aggregate principal and estimated fair value amounts of long-term debt were both \$5.4 billion.
+At October 29, 2017, the aggregate principal amount of long-term debt was \$5.4 billion, and the estimated fair value was \$5.8 billion.
 The estimated fair value of long-term debt is determined by Level 2 inputs and is based primarily on quoted market prices for the same or similar issues.
 See Note 10 of the Notes to the Consolidated Financial Statements for further detail of existing debt.